software-mansion-labs/expo-brownfield-target/README.md

 }
 ```

+See [configuration.md](./docs/configuration.md) for full reference of configurable options.

 <a name="manual-setup"></a>

 ### Manual setup

 All steps performed by the plugin can also be performed manually.
-Please refer to [MANUAL-SETUP.MD](./MANUAL-SETUP.md) for a full guide for manual setup.
+Please refer to [manual-setup.md](./docs/manual-setup.md) for a full guide for manual setup.

 <a name="generating-brownfield-targets"></a>